Astoria - marina

 If you want to have little or nothing to do with culture and tradition, you can go shopping for one or more days without any problems.
 Bangkok is one of the shoppers' paradises in the world.
 There are two very different types of shopping: the traditional street markets and the shopping malls.

+You can find good goods everywhere.
+The offerings in the markets should be assessed more critically, but the large shopping centers can withstand any comparison with Western shops.
 The most popular goods include silk and cotton, modern and traditional jewelry, some with valuable gemstones, and Thai handicrafts.